TortoiseWolfe/rn_Turtorial_Outline/README.md

 export default function Index() {
   const { authToken } = useAuth();

-  // If logged in, go to profile, else show sign in return authToken ? (
+  // If logged in, go to profile; else go to sign in return authToken ? (
     <Redirect href="/(protected)/profile" />
   ) : (